Anoerak/phab-conventional-comments/README.md

 4. **Enable the Extension**:
    - In Safari, go to `Safari > Preferences > Extensions`.
-   - Enable the "Phabricator Conventional Comments" extension.
+   - Enable the "Phabricator Comments" extension.

 ## Usage